Fate supports two types of collections: [LIST], which are basic, unordered

 (set:add_element!
 [C0 = X COMPUTATION*] ...
 [CN = X COMPUTATION*] [X SET REFERENCE])

-order (meaning that the list then ends with CN
+order (meaning that the list then ends with CN).
+Note that [COMPUTATION*]

 does not support use of the variable shorthand if this is a collection of